 The following image shows an example of how this social login button will look on your site.

 As you can see in the ‘Usage’ tab, there are a few extra parameters that you can add to your shortcode.
 This will change how the button looks or acts.

 If you want to create a social login button that doesn’t have a text label, then you can add the ‘icon’ parameter, for example [nextend_social_login provider=”facebook” style=”icon”]

 Here is an example of how this button will look on your WordPress website.

 When a visitor logs into your site using a social account, you can redirect them to a page automatically.
 This screen has an example shortcode that will redirect users to the Nextend site.

 You can easily customize this shortcode so that it redirects the visitor to a page on your own WordPress website.

 There are a few other parameters that you can add to your shortcode, to see the full list of parameters click on the link in the plugin documentation.

 After deciding what shortcode you want to use, you can add the code to any page, post, or widget ready area.
-For step by step instructions, see our beginner’s guide on how to add a shortcode in WordPress.
+For step by step instructions, see our beginner’s guide on how to submit your website to search engines.